ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `padding_symbol` (default `<PAD>`): the string used as a padding symbol.
 Is is mapped to the integer ID 0 in the vocabulary.
 - `unknown_symbol` (default `<UNK>`): the string used as a unknown symbol.
 Is is mapped to the integer ID 1 in the vocabulary.
 - `padding` (default `right`): the direction of the padding. `right` and `left` are available options.
 - `tokenizer` (default `space`): defines how to map from the raw string content of the DATASET column to a sequence of elements.
-Languages supported: Chinese, Danish, Dutch, English, German, Greek, Italian, Japanese, Lithuanian, Norwegian, Polish, Portuguese, Romanian and Spanish.
+For the available options refer to the [Tokenizers](#tokenizers)section.
 - `lowercase` (default `False`): if the string has to be lowercase before being handled by the formatter.
 - `vocab_file` (default `None`)  filepath string to a UTF-8 encoded file containing the sequence's vocabulary.
 On each line the first string until `\t` or `\n` is considered a word.
 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value in a binary column.
 The value should be one of `fill_with_const` (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).